WTCM (AM)

-WTCM (580 kHz) is an AM radio station broadcasting in Traverse City, Michigan.
+WTCM (580 kHz) is an AM radio station broadcasting in Traverse City, Michigan with a News/Talk radio format.
 It is owned by the Biederman family and their company, Midwestern Broadcasting.
-Today, WTCM, along with sister WTCM-FM is at or near the top of the Arbitron ratings, and are part of a dying breed of family-owned-and-operated radio stations.
+WTCM's studios on East Front Street in Downtown Traverse City.

+WTCM is powered at 50,000 watts during the day, the maximum allowed for AM stations.
+To protect other stations on 580 AM from interference, it must lower power at night to 1,100 watts.
+The station also uses a directional antenna with a four-tower array.
+The signal covers much of Northern Michigan and the Upper Peninsula during the day.
+The transmitter is on Secor Road in Long Lake Township, near Long Lake.

+Programming

-WTCM has a news/talk format, carrying syndicated talk shows hosted by Dan Bongino, Sean Hannity, Mark Levin, Allen Hunt, and Red Eye Radio, plus local talk hosts Ron Jolly, Colleen Wares, Bill Froehlich, and Christal Frost.
-It is an affiliate of ABC Radio.
+Weekdays on WTCM begin with the Steve Gruber Show, a statewide conservative talk show originating from WJIM in Lansing, Michigan.
+Two local programs, The Ron Jolly Show and The Vic McCarty Show, air weekday mornings.
+The rest of the station's lineup consists of syndicated talk shows hosted by Dan Bongino, Sean Hannity, Mark Levin, Dave Ramsey, and Red Eye Radio.

+Weekends feature shows on real estate, technology, law, finance and the outdoors.
+Weekend local shows include Ask the Real Estate Guy, The Big Beer Show, The History Show, and Fun Time Polka Party.
+Syndicated programs include Outdoor Magazine with Mike Avery, Bill Handel on the Law, The Kim Kommando Show, and The Ben Ferguson Show.
+Most hours begin with an update from FOX News Radio.

+WTCM is also the radio home of the University of Michigan football and is a member of the Michigan IMG Sports Network.

 History

 Founding

 In 1939, WTCM founder Les Biederman and several of his friends - engineer Bill Kiker and financier Drew McClay among others - wanted to start a radio station, but in an undeveloped radio market.
 They decided that Traverse City, Michigan was a city destined for growth and had no local radio station, so Biederman and Kiker moved to the city and built the 250-watt transmitter that would be Traverse City's first radio station.

 Traverse City "looked like three main streets with false front stores crowded against each other, all built around 1890 and hardly updated since," according to Les.

 WTCM initially broadcast from a small studio at the base of the tower on Morgan ("Radio") Hill, west of town.
 The WTCM control console was hand built by Biederman and Kiker, and served the station from 1940 until its replacement around 1980.

 When WTCM signed on in 1941, it was a local channel station at 1370 kc. briefly before moving to 1400 kc on March 29, 1941, due to NARBA.
 The station was licensed to broadcast 24 hours at 250 watts, but only broadcast from 6 AM to 11 PM.
 WTCM was an NBC affiliate and like most radio stations at the time, aired block programming - some local shows, network shows, music programs, etc.